We Serve Clients Nationwide

 We've cut out the middleman.

 Our fees are based on our firm's costs and reasonable compensation for a credentialed financial professional to provide you with asset management and financial planning services.
-As an independent, fee-only, SEC registered investment adviser (RIA) firm, we have 100% control over our operating costs compared to financial advisors who are employees of other firms.
+As an independent, fee-only, registered investment adviser firm, we have 100% control over our operating costs compared to financial advisors who are employees of other firms.
 By keeping our costs low for advertising and office space, and placing our capital in areas that make us more efficient, we are able to pass the savings directly to you.

-Unlike other financial advisors who are employees of financial firms (i.e., banks, brokerage firms, broker/dealers, other RIA firms, or insurance companies), we do not give a portion of our income to an employer.
+Unlike other financial advisors who are employees of financial firms (i.e., banks, brokerage firms, broker/dealers, other registered investment adviser firms, or insurance companies), we do not give a portion of our income to an employer.
 Some so-called "independent firms" outsource their asset management and back office duties to a turnkey asset management platform (TAMP), a robo-advisor firm, or another firm such as LPL (the middleman).
 Many of these financial firms and service providers take a portion of an advisor's income based on a percentage of the assets the advisor holds with the firm or service provider.
 This is why many investors are charged assets under management (AUM) percentage (e.g.,1%) fees.

 This is how it works.